 If you’re worried about the time it might take to sort out your current database, it might be worth enlisting the help of a professional virtual assistant.
 A virtual pa agency that is already prepared for GDPR, understands the issues and basis of consent, and has policies in place to make sure they deal with your business data under GDPR rules could save you a huge amount of time, money and stress.

-You can read more GDPR tips from the virtual assistant team by checking out the rest of our series – and if you need help with managing your database or email marketing management, feel free to call us on 0800 994 9016 or click here to request a free consultation.
+You can read more GDPR tips from the virtual assistant team by checking out the rest of our series – and if you need help with managing your database or email marketing management, feel free to call us on 0800 994 9016 or use our contact form in the menu above.